-Winterizing a misting system is essentially about removing any excess water and any restrictions that may cause freezing water to damage the various components of the pump and tubing.
-To accomplish this, the following steps should be taken:
+Winterizing a misting system essentially involves removing excess water and restrictions that may cause freezing water to damage the pump and tubing.
+To accomplish this, take the following steps:

-1. Turn off the water supply to the mist pump
+- Turn off the water supply to the mist pump.

-2. Remove the inlet and outlet tubing from the mist pump
+- Remove the inlet and outlet tubing from the mist pump.

-3. Remove the thermal relief valve from the mist pump plumbing
+- Remove the thermal relief valve from the mist pump plumbing.

-4. Disconnect the bypass hose from the bottom barb fitting on the mist pumps inlet plumbing
+- Disconnect the bypass hose from the bottom barb fitting on the mist pump’s inlet plumbing.

-5. Turn on the mist pump.
-If a low water safety switch is not included on the pump build, the motor will run and will sufficiently empty the bare pump of any excess water within a few seconds.
-If the pump has a low water safety switch. the motor will not run because the water supply has been turned off.
-The inlet solenoid valve, however, will be open and will allow the bare pump to be purged of any excess water by forcing compressed air into the pumps inlet and outlet ports until no water exists the pump.
+- Turn on the mist pump.
+If a low-water safety switch is not included on the pump build, the motor will run and sufficiently empty the bare pump of any excess water within a few seconds.
+If the pump has a low-water safety switch, the motor will not run because the water supply has been turned off.
+The inlet solenoid valve, however, will be open and will allow the bare pump to be purged of any excess water by forcing compressed air into the pump’s inlet and outlet ports until all water is gone.
 This should only take a few seconds.
 If no compressed air is available, rotate the pulleys on a pulley drive pump or rotate the fan on the rear of the motor on a direct drive pump.
-Either of these steps will allow excess water to be removed from the bare pump.
+Either of these steps will remove excess water from the bare pump.

-8. Using compressed air, blow out the mist lines until no water exists any open ports.
+- Using compressed air, blow out the mist lines until no water exists in any open ports.
 Store the nozzles and drain valve(s) in a dry location until the next season.
-Soaking the nozzles in heated nozzle cleaner before reinstalling will usually provide improved performance from the misting nozzles.
+Soaking the nozzles in heated nozzle cleaner before reinstalling will usually improve the performance of the misting nozzles.